-Currently we’re running an Adult’s Group, a Women’s Group and a Youth Group.
+Currently we’re running two Adult’s Group (Tuesdays and Wednesdays) and a Youth Group (Thursdays).
 The groups run on an ongoing basis, with new members able to join at the beginning of each module.

 How do I join a PEACE DBT Skills Treatment Group?

-An initial individual session is set up to learn about the client’s goals and to orient the client to DBT and the group format.
+An initial individual session is set up to learn about the client’s goals, determine their target behaviours, and to orient the client to DBT and the group format.
 Sometimes several individual sessions are required before the client is ready to join.
-Once oriented and committed to attending all four modules (i.e. 20 sessions), the client can join the group at the beginning of the upcoming module (i.e. they do not need to start at “Module 1”).
+Once oriented and committed to attending all four modules (i.e. 20 group sessions and 4 individual sessions), the client can join the group at the beginning of the upcoming module (i.e. they do not need to start at “Module 1”).
 Each module takes between 4-6 weeks.

 Do I need additional therapy while I’m in the group?

-Here are common options of therapy options that clients utilize while in group:
+Here are common therapy options that clients utilize while in group:

 - Clients do weekly individual and/or family therapy sessions while attending the group.

-- Clients book individual and/or family therapy sessions on an as-needed basis.
+- On top of the individual sessions that are included in the group, clients book additional individual and/or family therapy sessions on an as-needed basis.

 *What is the ‘Disruptive Behaviour Agreement’?

-DBT believes that it is essential to focus therapeutic interventions on replacing unskillful behaviours with more skillful behaviours in order to achieve our goals and make the most out of our lives.
+DBT believes that it is essential to focus therapeutic interventions on replacing unskillful behaviours with more skillful ones in order to achieve our goals and make the most out of our lives.
 In order to do this, it is essential to tolerate the negative emotions that drive the problem behaviours, rather than act in an unskillful manner in order to avoid experiencing them.
-All group members are encouraged to participate to a level they are comfortable with, and to be willing to stretch their limits in order to create real change in their lives, while also setting limits effectively before acting unskillfully.
+All group members are encouraged to participate to a level with which they are comfortable, and to be willing to stretch their limits in order to create real change in their lives, while also setting limits effectively before acting unskillfully.